 Inside: How to navigate a food allergy with children.
 What to know when your child is diagnosed with a food allergy and how to manage your new daily habits.
 Also included is an anaphylaxis action plan link to FARE.

 I am not a physician.
-I am a mom with a son that has a peanut allergy sharing what I’ve learned along our journey to help you navigate your own.
+I am a mom with a son that has a nut allergy sharing what I’ve learned along our journey to help you navigate your own.